Department of Health

 • Newborn bloodspot screening is commonly referred to as the 'heel prick test'.

-The newborn bloodspot screening program is available to all babies in Victoria.
+The newborn bloodspot screening program is free and available to all babies in Victoria.

 Commonly referred to as the ‘heel prick test’, newborn bloodspot screening identifies babies at risk of uncommon but potentially serious medical conditions, enabling prompt diagnosis and treatment.

-Newborn bloodspot screening is an extremely successful public health program conducted worldwide.
+Newborn bloodspot screening is a successful public health program conducted worldwide.
 It helps to prevent avoidable disability and is an important component of early child healthcare.

 The screening program is delivered by the department in partnership with the Victorian Clinical Genetics Services.